 mid-range ($$): Margarenia Studios Located on both Perissa and Perivolos, this is a self catering accommodation with free car parking, traditional Cycladic style studios and apartments.
 You can enjoy family atmosphere and friendly Greek hospitality.

-budget ($): Roula Villa Studios & Apartments Located very close to 7 kilometres long beach Perissa Beach, this Bed & breakfast offers rental services There is also a local bus stop nearby linking with the other Santorini’s towns.🔍FIND BEST HOTELS IN PERISSA
+budget ($): Roula Villa Studios & Apartments Located very close to 7 kilometres long beach Perissa Beach, this Bed & breakfast offers rental services There is also a local bus stop nearby linking with the other Santorini’s towns.🔍MORE HOTELS IN PERISSA

 There are a few hotels and good value guesthouses and some beautiful private villa rentals that provide an intriguing high-end option for people comfortable fending for themselves.

-Stay in Megalochori if you are couples; you love wine; you want to sample traditional island and authentic Greek life; you plan to rent a car to explore the island;
+Stay in Megalochori if you travel on a budget; you are couples; you love wine and volcano views; you plan to rent a car to explore the island;

 Best Places to Stay in Santorini in Megalochori: